Does income protection insurance cover mental health?

 Can you get income protection with pre-existing mental health conditions?

-Yes, it’s possible to secure income protection if you have a pre-existing mental health condition.
+Yes, it could be possible to secure income protection if you have a pre-existing mental health condition.

 However, your condition may have an impact on the outcome of your application.